AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design: Abstract

 \section{Abstract}

 Large language models (LLMs) such as generative pretrained transformers (GPTs) have shown potential for various commercial applications, but their applicability for materials design remains underexplored.
-In this article, we introduce AtomGPT, a model specifically developed for materials design based on transformer architectures, to demonstrate the capability for both atomistic property prediction and structure generation.
-We show that a combination of chemical and structural text descriptions can efficiently predict material properties with accuracy comparable to graph neural network models, including formation energies, electronic bandgaps from two different methods and superconducting transition temperatures.
-Furthermore, we demonstrate that AtomGPT can generate atomic structures for tasks such as designing new superconductors, with the predictions validated through density functional theory calculations.
+In this article, AtomGPT is introduced as a model specifically developed for materials design based on transformer architectures, demonstrating capabilities for both atomistic property prediction and structure generation.
+This study shows that a combination of chemical and structural text descriptions can efficiently predict material properties with accuracy comparable to graph neural network models, including formation energies, electronic bandgaps from two different methods, and superconducting transition temperatures.
+Furthermore, AtomGPT can generate atomic structures for tasks such as designing new superconductors, with the predictions validated through density functional theory calculations.
 This work paves the way for leveraging LLMs in forward and inverse materials design, offering an efficient approach to the discovery and optimization of materials.

 In recent years, machine learning (ML) has emerged as a powerful tool in materials science, offering the potential to accelerate materials discovery by learning from existing data and making predictions for new materials \cite{choudhary2022recent,vasudevan2019materials,schmidt2019recent}.
 Such ML models can be used for forward design tasks such as given an atomic structure predict its properties, or inverse design tasks such as given properties predict its atomic structures.
 Among various ML approaches such as descriptor-based, graph-based and text-based methods, large language models (LLMs) have shown promises to the exploration of vast materials design space beyond the limitations of traditional methods\cite{jablonka202314,choudhary2023artificial,goodfellow2016deep}.